Jolina Magdangal: Products and endorsements

 Note: The list of endorsements in this section is not chronologically arranged.

-At the height of her career, Magdangal was one of the high-profile endorsers in the Philippines along with Sharon Cuneta, Aga Muhlach, Michael V., and Regine Velasquez.
-She was elevated among the country's handful of credible product endorsers in the print, television, and radio platforms which led to Preview Modelling Agency naming her an image model for inspiring would-be models to elevate product endorsing to a higher level.
+At the height of her career, Magdangal was one of the high-profile endorsers in the Philippines along with Sharon Cuneta, Aga Muhlach, Michael V. and Regine Velasquez.
+She was elevated among the country's handful of credible product endorsers in print, television and radio platforms, which led to Preview Modelling Agency naming her an image model for inspiring would-be models to elevate product endorsing to a higher level.
 She was also called commercial princess next to Sharon Cuneta, with the Philippine Star in 2003 saying "The [megastar ...] is said to be a very effective endorser.
 In fact, she is top of mind among the advertising industry's choices of endorsers, followed by Jolina Magdangal [and] Aga Muhlach...".

 Magdangal's most notable endorsements varies from hair care product, fast-food restaurant, canned food products, juice drink, baked food product biscuit, clothing line, and stationery products, to name a few.
 Magdangal was also previously chosen to be the image model of a line of cosmetics for teens by a direct selling company; an institution of higher education; a government-owned universal bank and a government-controlled corporation providing funds for health programs and charities of national character; and phone cards of a telecommunications company.
 In 2000, she was chosen to be the spokesperson of the Philippine's first pre-need company; while in 2008 she was tapped by an on-line marketplace to be its Style Ambassador.
 Mid 2000s, Magdangal was selected to be the image model of an entire direct selling company appearing in the covers of its catalogs.

 Most recently, following her giving birth to two children, she was then seen endorsing children-friendly products including medicines, disposable baby diaper, and powdered formula milk drink.